mobilepadawan/Speakit-JS/README.md

     Speakit.utteranceRate = 1.03
 ```

 We recommend you use with a specific precission: (eg: `1.05` || `1.15`).
 This property is very sensitive.
-You must do a couple of tests according to the language selected.
+You should face a couple of tests according to the language selected.

 Some languages going well with the value `1.0` and other languages needs a value little higher.